jingyang-jiang/menuGUI/README.md

+# *This is a group activity.
+Individuals are marked on contributions.
+I received a mark of 100%.
+Although it might be difficult, I still have access to the private gitlab repo on which we discussed and cooperated.*
 # Design Activity 7 - Integration Activity

 _Start on 18 November, complete by 3 December end of day Montreal time zone.
 Covers *all* chapters of the book.
 This activity is to be completed in groups of 7 students.
 Some components of the activity can be completed individually._